 • Nine current and former faculty members have been awarded the National Medals of Science or Technology and Innovation

-• Five current faculty members have been elected to the National Academy of Engineering
+• Six current faculty members have been elected to the National Academy of Engineering

 • 17 current faculty members have been elected to the National Academy of Sciences